-If you are not feeling satisfied and you are craving food that has that silky umami flavor, I highly recommend some homemade Cream of Mushroom Soup with Crispy Shiitake Bacon.
+If you are not feeling satisfied and you are craving food that has that specific silky flavor, I highly recommend this homemade Cream of Mushroom Soup with Crispy Shiitake Bacon.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.